JStarL/the-moo-deng-fuzzer/writeup.md

     "fuzzer_success_rate": 0
 }
 ```
-**^ Structure of python dictionary for fuzzer statistics**

-We compare the number of crashes to the number of attempts made by the fuzzer to obtain the current hit rate.
+These values are then used to compare the number of crashes to the number of attempts made by the fuzzer, yielding the current hit rate.

 Every time we successfully find a valid crash due to vulnerability, we will put this fuzzer success rate on the stdout so that user can follow the track of the process.

 # Memory resetting